TCEC is based on voluntary work. Please consider a donation!

 In the case of a serious, play-limiting bug (like crashing or interface communication problems) not discovered during the pre-Season testing, the engine can be updated once per Stage to fix this/these bug/bugs only.
 If this update still doesn't fix the problem(s) or if there is no update available, the engine might have the number of cores reduced, have the hash size reduced or have the tablebase access disabled - these changes will remain for the rest of the Stage.

 If necessary, tiebreaks can be used to determine advancement.
-For all Stages, the first tiebreak criteria is the "crash" tiebreak, meaning that if an engine has crashed once or more during the Stage, it will fail qualification versus another engine that has not crashed if both of them has the same amount of points.
+For all Stages (not the Superfinal), the first tiebreak criteria is the "crash" tiebreak, meaning that if an engine has crashed once or more during the Stage, it will fail qualification versus another engine that has not crashed if both of them has the same amount of points.
 The Sonneborn-Berger criteria is the second.
 If still a tie, the greatest number of black games decides.
 The next criterion is the greatest number of wins, then the greatest number of wins with black.
 In case of still being tied, then the direct encounter between the tied engines decides.
 If they are still tied, then the tournament director decides which engine gets the promotion.

 The TCEC Season System - Season 6